staticextasy/XTouchController/README.md

 1. Open `index.html` in a web browser
 2. The page will automatically connect to OBS
+3. Once connected, you'll see:
+   - **Status Panel**: Real-time connection, stream, recording, and FPS status
+   - **Stream & Record Controls**: Buttons to start/stop streaming, recording, and replay buffer
+   - **Audio Controls**: Volume sliders and mute buttons for all audio sources
-3. Once connected, you'll see buttons for all available scenes
+   - **Scene Controls**: Buttons for all available scenes
-4. Click any scene button to switch to that scene
+4. Use the theme switcher (top-right) to customize the appearance
+5. All controls are touch-friendly and work on mobile devices

 ## Troubleshooting